Analysis | The 10 biggest tests of Trump’s stranglehold on the GOP in 2022

-With a little more than a year left before that election — and just months until some of these primaries — those races are coming into focus.
+With a little more than a year left before the elections — and just months until some of these primaries — those races are coming into focus.

-But how to gauge just how strong Trump’s grip on the GOP remains in his post-presidency?
+But how to gauge just how strong Trump’s grip on the GOP remains?
 Below are some of the biggest tests and potential tests (in races that have yet to be finalized).

-1. Brian Kemp-David Perdue?
+1. Georgia Gov. Brian Kemp-David Perdue?

-One of the biggest questions right now is whether Georgia Gov. Brian Kemp (R) gets perhaps the most high-profile primary challenge of the year.
+One of the biggest questions right now is whether Kemp (R) gets perhaps the most high-profile primary challenge of the year.
 Kemp was very much in line with the Trump wing of the party before he, like others, was forced to decide between reality and Trump’s baseless claims of a stolen election in his state.
 He chose the former.

-Kemp’s actions have earned him what appears to be an increasingly likely primary challenge from former senator David Perdue (R), who lost his own seat in a January runoff but has stepped up his criticism of Kemp’s handling of the election.
+The governor’s actions have earned him what appears to be an increasingly likely primary challenge from former senator Perdue (R), who lost his own seat in a January runoff but has stepped up his criticism of Kemp’s handling of the election.

-Perdue, mind you, wasn’t a huge promoter of the Big Lie.
-But Trump is reportedly pushing him to run, and he’s signaled that he would use Kemp’s handling of the election to take him down.
+Perdue, mind you, wasn’t a huge promoter of the “big lie.”
+But Trump is reportedly pushing him to run, and Perdue has signaled that he would use Kemp’s handling of the election to take him down.

 “Forget about me; [the party is] divided,” Perdue recently told a conservative radio host.
 “And a lot of people feel like that people in power haven’t fought for them and caved in to a lot of things back in 2020 that didn’t have to be done.”